basementuniverse/jsonpad-sdk-js/README.md

 # JSONPad SDK

-This package allows you to connect to JSONPad and manage your lists, items and indexes without needing to use the RESTful API directly.
+This package allows you to connect to JSONPad and manage your lists, items, indexes, and identities without needing to use the RESTful API directly.

 ## Installation